railcar

 Status

-The architecture is solid: a clean pipeline from Prism parse through composable AST filters to Crystal output, with a language-agnostic intermediate representation that separates concerns well.
+The architecture is solid: a clean pipeline from Prism parse through composable AST filters to target output, with a language-agnostic intermediate representation that separates concerns well.
 The filter chain is the right abstraction -- each new Rails pattern is a small, testable transformer.

 The implementation, however, is held together with bailing wire and chewing gum.
 A non-exhaustive list: